 Tips/Notes

 - My original recipe from years ago called for an 18-ounce jar of peanut butter.
-The manufacturer has reduced the size of the jar to 16 ounces.
-The recipe has been modified to accommodate the smaller jar of peanut butter.
+The manufacturer has reduced the size of the jar to 16 ounces, so the recipe has been modified to accommodate the smaller jar.

 - You may use 3 cups of semi-sweet chocolate chips melted with 1 tablespoon of shortening in place of chocolate candy coating.
 However, based on my experience, the chocolate melting wafers produce a coating that hardens better than chocolate chips.